pingcap/docs-cn/get-started-with-tidb-lightning.md

     pd-addr = "172.16.31.3:2379,56.78.90.12:3456"
     ```

-4. After configuring the parameters properly, use a `nohup` command to start the `tidb-lightning` process.
-If you directly run the command in the command-line, the process might exit because of the SIGHUP signal received.
-Instead, it's preferable to run a bash script that contains the `nohup` command:

-    {{< copyable "shell-regular" >}}

-    ```sh
+2. Run `tidb-lightning`.
+To avoid the program exiting due to the `SIGHUP` signal when starting the program directly in the command line using `nohup`, it is recommended to put the `nohup` command in a script.
+For example:

+    ```shell
     #!/bin/bash
     nohup tiup tidb-lightning -config tidb-lightning.toml > nohup.out &
     ```

-### Step 4: Check data integrity
+## Step 5: Check data integrity

 After the import is completed, TiDB Lightning exits automatically.
 If the import is successful, you can find `tidb lightning exit` in the last line of the log file.